 I was always amazed at why there was such a good, wide path in Odzhuk that went almost all the way through the canyon.
 It turned out to be an old dirt road that led to an abandoned mine where they mined or searched for something like fluorite until 1947.
 There are many such abandoned mines in the vicinity.
 Apparently, they dug and searched, but didn't find anything significant and abandoned them.
 Industrial fluorite mining may still be taking place in the Takob and Magof valleys, not far from here.
 Locals also call these mines quartz, but quartz is just a accompanying mineral of fluorite and is not of interest for development and mining, at least not the local variety.

-The Cave of the Mountain Spirit - Short Story
+The Cave of the Mountain Spirit — A Short Story

 Popular Posts